Tech-at-DU/Launch-Page-Tutorial/P01-Adding-A-Css-Framework/content.md

 >Thoughtout this tutorial you will need to read and review the [Boostrap 4 documentation](https://getbootstrap.com/docs/4.3/getting-started/introduction/) to succeed.
 If you get stuck, double check the tutorial, then look at the docs and try to figure things out for yourself for at least 10-20 min before asking a friend or instructor.

+# Bootstrap Overview
+Watch this [20 minute demo](https://www.youtube.com/watch?v=eow125xV5-c) of Bootstrap.
+It will give you a visual sense of the framework, how to use it, and the code behind it.
+You'll have a much easier time making progress after digesting this mental model.

 # Installing Emmet

 In order to accelerate our writing of HTML we can install an Atom **Package** that lets us to go faster.